 To our mind, trying to teach adjacent consonants as ‘blends’ is brushing the problem under the carpet.
 Students who can’t initially segment and blend sounds in words can be taught to do successfully through word building, word reading, and phoneme manipulation games.

 Unfortunately, if you ask them, what teachers who teach ‘blends’ are rarely able to do is to define exactly how many of them there are to teach: McGuinness estimates 28 adjacent consonants at the beginnings of words and another 48 at the ends of words – three, ‘st’, ‘sk’ and ‘sp’, being common to beginnings and ends.
-And, to this day, I have never met a teacher of this approach who is able to say what the full list is and teaches
+And, to this day, I have never met a teacher who teaches systematic synthetic phonics who is able to say what the full list is and teaches them all.

 Another good reason for not teaching ‘blends’ is that when children are taught them as if they constitute one sound – a very common practice – they are also often confused when they have to learn genuine digraphs or two-letter spellings, such as < sh >, < ch >, and so on.